sullivancolin/hexpy/docs/docs/Session.md

 ## Creating a session and generating a token for API requests.

-Login using token, or username.
+Login using username.
 Optionally include password, or enter it at the prompt.
 ```python
 >>> from hexpy import HexpySession
 >>> session = HexpySession.login(username="username@gmail.com", password="secretpassword")